dwightjack/vue-types/packages/docs/advanced/typescript.md

 ::: warning {id=oneof-warning}

-Note that union types don't put any constrain on the presence of all of their members in the validation array.
+Note that union types don't put any constraint on all their members' presence in the validation array.
 This can lead to runtime bugs not detected by the type checker:

 <CodeExample>